dwclark/advent-of-code-2025/README.md

 * I looked for a common lisp SAT solver.
 They exist, but none appear to support arithmetic.
 This may be false as a second look at them makes me think that cl-sat just wraps a c based solver which may handle arithmetic.
 * The correct solution is I think to use [the Simplex algorithm](https://en.wikipedia.org/wiki/Simplex_algorithm).
 There does appear to be some form of simplex implemented for common lisp in [some guy's code competition library](https://github.com/privet-kitty/cl-competitive/blob/master/module/simplex-common.lisp).
 There's also [this simplex library for common lisp](https://github.com/postamar/cl-rational-simplex).
 This [solution uses simplex](https://github.com/RussellDash332/advent-of-code/blob/main/aoc-2025%2FDay-10%2FPython%2Fmain.py).
 I read the Wikipedia article on Simplex and it does appear to be best algorithm for solving these kinds of linear systems with constraints.

-**Adendum 2025-12-18**
+**Addendum 2025-12-18**

 It turns out that there is (of course) a library that does simplex, you just have to know what you are looking for.
 In fact, it appears to be a very good library that is easy to use: [Common Lisp Linear Programming](https://neil-lindquist.github.io/linear-programming/).
-It helps to know that you should search from Linear Programming as the more generic term, not Simplex.
+It helps to know that you should search for _Linear Programming_ as the more generic term, not Simplex.

 In fact, I was able to solve one of the example problems without much research.
 For example, this: